Dehydroemetine

 PREGNANCY RISK

-X-Contraindicated, animal and human studies shows potential of teratogenicity.
+X-Contraindicated, animal and human studies show the potential of teratogenicity.

 COMMENTS

-- Dehydroemetine (synthetic derivative of emetine) 65mg/ml IV (no longer available from CDC).
-Emetine was originally derived from ipecac root.
+- Dehydroemetine (a synthetic derivative of emetine) 65mg/ml IV (no longer available from CDC).
+Emetine was initially derived from the ipecac root.

-- Rarely used for invasive amebiasis due to severe local and systemic side effects most famously heart failure and arrhythmia (close ECG monitoring recommended) and availability of less toxic agents (e.g., metronidazole).
+- Now rarely used for invasive amebiasis due to severe local and systemic side effects, most famously heart failure and arrhythmia (close ECG monitoring recommended) and availability of less toxic agents (e.g., metronidazole).

-- May be an option in the treatment of amebic dysentery and/or extraintestinal amebiasis that fails to respond to metronidazole.
+- It may be an option in treating amebic dysentery and/or extraintestinal amebiasis that fails to respond to metronidazole.

 References